ome/openmicroscopy/docs/install/VM/README.md

-	3. Via HTTP by download the scripts manually from: http://git.openmicroscopy.org/?p=ome.git;a=tree;f=docs/install/VM;hb=HEAD & saving ALL of the contents of that directory to a suitable location on your machine.
-NB.
-This is the least desirable option and requires more work on your part.
+	3. Via HTTP by download the scripts manually from: http://git.openmicroscopy.org/?p=ome.git;a=tree;f=docs/install/VM;hb=HEAD and saving ALL of the contents of that directory to a suitable location on your machine.
+Note this is the least desirable option and requires more work on your part.

 3. Environment Setup: